Black Polyrhachis Ant Comprehensive Guide to Benefits, Uses, Dosages, and Science

 By providing these essential nutrients, *Polyrhachis vicina* Roger may contribute to a **robust and balanced immune response**, helping the body, mind, and spirit adapt to challenges and maintain a state of dynamic equilibrium.

 Research suggests that black mountain ant extracts may directly support immune function.
 A 2018 study found that a *Polyrhachis vicina* extract enhanced immune cell activity and antibody production in mice.7 These findings indicate that black mountain ant may offer benefits beyond basic nutrition, potentially supporting the body's natural defenses.
 This research hints that black mountain ant may do more than just nourish; it might also bolster your body's natural defenses.
-Studies suggest that Polyrhachis vicina extracts may help regulate immune function, offering potential support for those looking to strengthen their immune system.78
+Studies suggest that Polyrhachis vicina extracts help optimize immune function, offering potential support for those looking to strengthen their immune system.78

 Musculoskeletal System Support: